simp/simp-doc/docs/getting_started_guide/Installing_SIMP_From_An_ISO.rst

   security guides
 * Your system will start in :term:`FIPS` mode
 * Your disks can be encrypted

-  * Note the caveats in the :ref:`ig-disk-encryption` section
+  * Please pay attention to the caveats in the :ref:`ig-disk-encryption` section

 Obtaining the ISO
 -----------------